 - How have you positioned yourself to propagate a life of entrepreneurship?

+b.
+One copy of the duly accomplished FLP Fellowship Application Form along with the FLP Data Privacy Statement and Consent Form.

 c.
-One copy of the duly accomplished FLP Fellowship Application Form and the FLP Data Privacy Statement and Consent Form.
+A copy of the student’s transcript of school records of their undergraduate degree.

 d.
-A copy of the student’s transcript of records of his/her undergraduate degree.

-e.
-If a second year student at the MBA or MS program, one copy of the applicant’s official transcript of school records for the first year.
+If applicant is a second-year student in the MBA or MS program, one copy of the applicant’s official transcript of school records for the first year.

-g.
-The foregoing should be mailed or hand carried to:
+The foregoing should all have hard copies and be mailed or hand-carried to: